isomerpages/moe-woodgrovesec/_cca/Sports and Games/Netball.md

 description: ""
 third_nav_title: Sports and Games
 ---
-**Netball**
+#### Netball

-The Woodgrove Netball Team was established in 2015 by teacher Ms Santarina Luo to provide girls with a wider selection of sport CCAs..
+The Woodgrove Netball Team was established in 2015 by teacher Ms Santarina Luo to provide girls with a wider selection of sport CCAs.
 Despite being a young team, our netballers participate in the Zonal Championships yearly.
 Through experience and hard work, the Netball team has put up commendable performances against stronger competitors.
 Apart from the rigours of participating in competitions, the Netball team also conducts workshops for Primary School children as part of their Service Learning project.
 We are proud to share that the Netball team has produced students who have represented the national team.

 **Training Days**

 Tuesday : 3.30pm to 5.30pm

-Thursday : 3.45pm to 5.45pm
+Thursday : 3.30pm to 5.30pm

-*Additional sessions will be organised for selected students for the preparation of various events.
+\*Additional sessions will be organised for selected students for the preparation of various events.
 Sessions are subject to change in 2023.

-**Achievements and Highlights 2022
+**Achievements and Highlights 2022**

 National School Games North Zone B Division Championships (Top 8)